stgm/course-site/doc/submit.md

 ## Name

+The name will identify the submit internally and to users (graders, admins).
+You can use underscores or dashes in the name.

 Any single `name` can only be used on one page on the site.
-It will identify the submit internally and to users (graders, admins).
-You can use underscores or dashes in the name.
+This means that you cannot create multiple forms for the same submit name.

 Renaming a submit is never recommended, because the relation between the old name and new name will not be inferred.
 It will just create a new submit identifier in the website which will exist next to the old one.
 Old submits will still be linked to the old name for students and teachers alike.